What is "unmetered bandwidth"?

 What we call “unmetered bandwidth” is exactly what some other companies call “unlimited bandwidth”.
 We just try to avoid the word “unlimited” to minimize confusion.

 All hosting companies have some sort of limits on bandwidth.
 When others advertise “unlimited bandwidth”, they mean that only in a billing sense, in the same way that a car rental with “unlimited miles” means they won’t charge you anything for a lot of driving.
-Their “unlimited bandwidth” doesn’t mean “infinite bandwidth is available” any more than “unlimited miles” means “we’ll rent you a supercar that can travel an infinite distance — enjoy your tour of Pluto and the outer planets!”).
+“Unlimited bandwidth” doesn’t mean “infinite bandwidth is available”, just as “unlimited miles” doesn’t mean “you’ll be able to drive this rental car from New York to Los Angeles five hundred times a week”.

-With a rental car, it’s obvious what it means.
+With a rental car, it’s obvious what “unlimited” means.
 With computer networks, things are less obvious.
 We want to make sure our customers know what they’re getting, so we try to avoid ambiguous terms.

 Does “unmetered” mean “infinite”?

 Like all Web hosting companies, we do have restrictions on how fast your site can send data at any moment in time, and that does impose a physical limit on how many bytes you could send per month.
 The limit is very high, but it does exist.

 Most companies are very vague about what these restrictions are — they’ll say something like “we don’t limit the speed as long as the server can handle it and your site doesn’t negatively impact other sites”, making it difficult to know whether (or when) you’ll have problems.
 We don’t think that’s fair, so we tell you exactly what our policy is up front.